ianyang66/NTU-SDN-2024/README.md

 ### Training

-Support Vector Machines (SVMs) are one of many machine learning methods to detect DDoS attacks in a Software-Defined Network.
-The parameters used to train the SVM are:
+The parameters used to train are:

 - Speed of source IPs;
 - Standard deviation of the number of packets per flow entry;